Syphon Brew -

 Serve and enjoy!

-Clean by removing and discarding of the filter paper and grounds, simply rinse out the ceramic with hot water as well as the pitcher after use.
+Clean by removing and discarding of the filter paper and grounds by simply rinsing out the ceramic with hot water as well as the pitcher after use.